How to Prepare for Due Diligence — and Protect the Value of Your Deal

 • Litigation history and settlement documentation

-3. Review Tax Records
+3. Review Tax Records Thoroughly

 4. Prepare HR and Employment Materials

-• Signed employment agreements, NDAs, and non-competes (where applicable)
+• Signed employment agreements, NDAs, and non-competes where applicable

 • Payroll records and wage/hour compliance documentation